Prix de Flore

 The Prix de Flore is a French literary prize founded in 1994 by Frédéric Beigbeder.
-The aim of the prize is to reward youthful authors and is judged by a panel of journalists.
+The aim of the prize is to reward youthful authors and it is judged by a panel of journalists.
 It is awarded yearly in November, at the Café de Flore in Paris.
 The prize only applies to French-language literature, even though the author does not have to be French.
 Bruce Benderson was the first non-French author to receive the prize, in 2004, for the novel Autobiographie érotique (released in English as The Romanian: Story of an Obsession).

 The laureate of the Prix de Flore wins about 6,000 Euros and is entitled to drink a glass of Pouilly-Fumé, a white wine from the Loire region of France, at the Café de Flore every day for a year.
 The laureate's name is engraved on the glass.